Accurate flash testing

 of high-efficiency PV modules with QuickSun®

-solar simulators using Capacitance Compensation (CAC)
+PV flash testing using Capacitance Compensation (CAC)

-How the Capacitance Compensation method works
+flash testing with Capacitance Compensation method

-The current which goes to the diodes and shunt resistance depend solely on voltage and are therefore independent of the rate at which the voltage is swept during a flash pulse.
-In contrast, the current going to capacitances depends not only on the voltage but also on its rate of change, which makes the cell behave differently depending on the rate at which the voltage is swept during the flash pulse.
-The capacitive components are negligible in traditional PV cells, enabling the voltage to be swept at any rate, but this is no longer the case in recent high-efficiency PV technologies.
+The current which goes to the diodes and shunt resistance depend solely on voltage.
+There for these are independent of the rate at which the voltage is swept during a flash pulse.
+In contrast, the current which goes to capacitances depends not only on the voltage but also on its rate of change.
+This makes the cell behave differently depending on the rate at which the voltage is swept during the flash pulse.
+The capacitive components are negligible in traditional PV cells, enabling the voltage to be swept at any rate.
+With recent high-efficiency PV technologies this is no longer the case.

-The above-presented cell results are fully transferrable to the module level.
-Hence, the CAC method allows accurate determination of steady-state I-V parameters even in state-of-the-art high-efficiency solar cells and modules whose open-circuit voltages exceed 700 mV/cell.
+The above-presented cell results are fully transferrable to the module lThe above-presented cell results are fully transferrable to the module level.
+Hence, the CAC method allows accurate determination of steady-state I-V parameters in modern high-efficiency solar cells and modules.
 The CAC method is included in all current QuickSun® solar simulator models from Endeas.